A chemical company turned to our team for advice when it planned a move to new premises.

 “The specialist support received was invaluable, particularly being able to have a professional, dispassionate evaluation of the various technologies and their potential return on investment.
 We were then able to properly decide on the technologies that could suit us now, and over the next five to ten years.

-“If we hadn’t sought advice from the Zero Waste Scotland, there was the strong potential we would have invested in very expensive technologies that would not have paid back, either in terms of cost or CO2 reduction.”
+“If we hadn’t sought advice, there was the strong potential we would have invested in very expensive technologies that would not have paid back, either in terms of cost or CO2 reduction.”

 Scotmas funded the initial improvements to the new premises with the budget set aside for the move, but the company is accessing the Scottish Government’s interest-free SME Loan Scheme to fund the solar PV.

-“The service from Zero Waste Scotland was fantastic and, combined with the SME Loan Scheme, really reduces the barriers for businesses considering adopting these technologies.”
+“The service was fantastic and, combined with the SME Loan Scheme, really reduces the barriers for businesses considering adopting these technologies.”